wix-incubator/repluggable/README.md

 }
 ```

-Usually, pluggable package will be separate npm project, which exports an array of entry points.
+Usually, a pluggable package will be a separate npm project, which exports an array of entry points.
 But it is not required: entry points can also be part of the main app.

 ## Bootstrapping main application